 The premise is simple, you don't have to go to the ocean to fish if you already have a big aquarium with the fishes you want.
 This is why email marketing has become so popular.
 It saves you the trouble of going out there every single time you need to promote, launch or sell something.

 To help you on your quest to find the best tool for the job, we've been searching for alternatives to Mailchimp, one of the most well-known email marketing tools in the market.
 Well, at least it used to be just an email marketing tool.
 Now people might be paying for extra features that they don't really need if their objectives are only email marketing, not the whole all-in-one marketing platform.

-And this time we are bringing you the Campaign Monitor vs Mailchimp face-to-face, to see what Campaign Monitor can bring to the table and Mailchimp can't.
+And this time we are bringing you Campaign Monitor and Mailchimp face-to-face, to see what Campaign Monitor can bring to the table and Mailchimp can't.
 It would be the pricing?
 Features?
 Support?
+Let's find out.